-Beta-thalassemia major (or Cooley anemia) occurs in homozygotes or compound heterozygotes (containing a beta 0 allele) and results from severe beta globin deficiency.
+Beta-thalassemia major (or Cooley anemia) occurs in homozygotes (beta 0/beta 0) or severe compound heterozygotes (beta 0/beta +) and results from severe beta globin deficiency.
 These patients develop severe anemia and bone marrow hyperactivity.
-Beta-thalassemia major manifests by age 1 to 2 yr with symptoms of severe anemia and transfusional and absorptive iron overload.
+Beta-thalassemia major manifests by age 1 to 2 years with symptoms of severe anemia and transfusional and absorptive iron overload.
 Patients are jaundiced, and leg ulcers and cholelithiasis occur (as in sickle cell disease).
 Splenomegaly, often massive, is common.
-Splenic sequestration may develop, accelerating destruction of transfused normal RBCs.
+Splenic sequestration may develop, accelerating destruction of transfused normal red blood cells.
 Bone marrow hyperactivity causes thickening of the cranial bones and malar eminences.
 Long bone involvement predisposes to pathologic fractures and impairs growth, possibly delaying or preventing puberty.

 With iron overload, iron deposits in heart muscle may cause heart failure.
 Hepatic siderosis is typical, leading to functional impairment and cirrhosis.
 Iron chelation is usually necessary.

 Thalassemia trait is commonly detected when routine peripheral blood smear and complete blood count show microcytic anemia and elevated red cell count.
-If desired, the diagnosis of beta thalassemia trait can be confirmed with quantitative Hb studies.
+If desired, the diagnosis of beta thalassemia trait can be confirmed with quantitative hemoglobin studies.
 No intervention is needed; in women, anemia can be worsened by pregnancy.

 More severe thalassemias are suspected in patients with a family history, suggestive symptoms or signs, or microcytic hemolytic anemia.
 If thalassemias are suspected, laboratory tests for microcytic and hemolytic anemias and quantitative hemoglobin studies are done.
 Serum bilirubin, iron, and ferritin levels are increased.